 The Options tab gives access to several different possibilities for building or displaying your analyses.
 Most are self-explanatory.
 The Autocalculate feature is selected by default.
-You will often need to turn it off.
-(See Figure 4-13).
+You will often need to turn it off, as shown in Figure 4-50